segmentio/segment-docs/src/reverse-etl/index.md

     * For a **Day and time** schedule type, you can choose the day(s) you’d like the schedule to run as well as the time.
 You can only choose to run the extraction at the top of the hour.
 10. Click **Create Model**.

+You can add multiple models to your source.
+Repeat steps 1-10 above to add more.

 ### Step 3: Add a Destination
 Once you’ve added a model, you need to add a destination.
 In Reverse ETL, destinations are the business tools or apps you use that Segment syncs the data from your warehouse to.

 > info ""
 > Reverse ETL only supports [Actions destinations](/docs/connections/destinations/actions/).
+If you'd like to request Segment to add a particular destination, please note it on the [feedback form](https://airtable.com/shrdu5cW06LsuZvXN){:target="_blank"}.
-Depending on the destination, you may need to know certain endpoints and have specific credentials to add the destination.
+> Depending on the destination, you may need to know certain endpoints and have specific credentials to add the destination.

 To add a destination:
 1. Navigate to **Reverse ETL > Destinations**.